Presenting Your Case

 Income Shares child cost tables are not directly based on actual

 spending on children but on indirect estimates.
-Income Shares assumes
+Income Shares

 that child costs reflect the spending necessary to restore a family’s